 Many Keeper Enterprise customers have either migrated to a cloud-based identity store or they are in the process of migration, either through AD->Azure syncing or other mirroring techniques.

 If your organization utilizes a cloud-based directory, you have 3 choices for deployment:

-The SCIM provisioning protocol is supported by most modern identity providers including Azure, Okta, G Suite and many others.
+The SCIM provisioning protocol is supported by most modern identity providers including Azure, Okta, Google Workspace and many others.
 Google calls it "User Provisioning".
 Okta and Azure call it "Automated Provisioning".
 Keeper's SCIM implementation can provision a user account, de-provision an account, create a team, assign a user to a team, remove a user from a team.

 Universities and large organizations who have fragmented user directories or do not wish to integrate Keeper with SSO or SAML protocols can use Keeper's Email Provisioning method for a mass deployment.

 Email provisioning essentially reserves a domain name (e.g. iastate.edu) and will automatically provision a user based on their domain (with email verification) into a default role.
 No work needs to be done by the Keeper Admin once the initial configuration is set up.

 If you have a special integration requirement such as automatically provisioning and creating user vaults through a developer API or other custom integration needs, Keeper provides several SDK options.
 Visit the Commander SDK platform for Python, .Net, PowerShell, Java and other toolkits available for customers.